Perspective | Six ways adults can help children make sense of a divisive election

 “We don’t give kids enough credit,” said Bria Wright, a second-grade teacher in Wake County Public Schools in North Carolina and a member of the Teaching Tolerance Advisory Board.
 “I always say, if you ever want to be blown away, join my class and see how critically kids can think through justice and fairness.”

 No matter how much children know, they need the adults in their lives “to recognize that the energy is really charged and have the conversation,” said Marie Heath, an assistant professor in the School of Education at Loyola University.
-Here are six ways caregivers and educators can frame and use this moment to help kids develop core values, think critically, maintain an even keel, and act with agency.
+Here are six ways caregivers and educators can frame and use this moment to help kids develop core values, think critically, maintain an even keel and act with agency.

 Provide context and background information

 Children are hearing concerns about everything from voter suppression to the smooth transition of power, and adults can provide context to help them make sense of the democratic process.
-“It’s not something that’s abstract -- we are all watching it unfold,” said Mery Taylor, a pediatric psychologist at CHOC Children’s in Orange County, California who urges parents “to get ahead of the information.”
+“It’s not something that’s abstract — we are all watching it unfold,” said Mery Taylor, a pediatric psychologist at CHOC Children’s in Orange County, Calif., who urges parents “to get ahead of the information.”

 An adult can break down the voting process.
-Say, “You’re choosing people who are going to make policies,” said Alex Keyssar, a professor at the Harvard Kennedy School and author of “Why Do We Still Have the Electoral College.”
+Say, “You’re choosing people who are going to make policies,” said Alex Keyssar, a professor at the Harvard Kennedy School and author of “Why Do We Still Have the Electoral College?”
 He would explain, “I cast my vote for a candidate in my state, but I’m not casting my vote directly for the candidate.
 I’m voting to choose people who will meet next month and cast electoral votes for whichever candidate wins the majority of votes in my state, and then those people will send their votes to Congress to be counted.”
 Point out that the system for electing presidents is complicated and can be rocky, as it was designed more than 200 years ago for a much smaller nation that had little experience with elections.

 Focus on policies, not politicians